Head and Neck Cancer Treatment

 If the plan of treatment is radiation therapy alone for the primary cancer, the neck is also treated with radiation therapy.
 In addition, surgery to remove involved lymph nodes in the neck (called a neck dissection) may be necessary if the amount of disease in the neck nodes is relatively extensive or if the cancer in the neck nodes has not been eliminated completely by the end of the radiation therapy course.

-Another treatment that might be necessary before or after radiation therapy is surgery.
-In general, if the surgical removal of the primary tumor is indicated, radiation is given afterward if necessary.
-Sometimes, however, the cancer is too advanced and it is not feasible to completely remove the cancer initially.
-Radiotherapy is then given first to try to shrink the tumor, and surgery may follow radiotherapy.
+In some situations, a surgeon may remove the primary tumor.
+Radiation may be given afterward, if necessary.
+In other situations, the cancer is too advanced and it is not feasible to completely remove the cancer with surgery initially.
+Radiotherapy may then be given first to try to shrink the tumor, and surgery may follow radiotherapy.

 Recent studies indicate that chemotherapy given at the same time as radiation therapy is more effective than if it is given before a course of radiation therapy.
 Therefore, radiation treatment schedules sometimes include chemotherapy if the stage of the cancer is advanced (advanced stage III or stage IV).
 Drugs most commonly given in conjunction with radiation therapy are cisplatin (Platinol) and Cetuximab (Erbitux).
 Occasionally, other drugs may include fluorouracil (5-FU, Adrucil), carboplatin (Paraplatin), and paclitaxel (Taxol).
 This is only a partial list of chemotherapy agents; your physicians may choose to use others.
 The chemotherapy may be given in a variety of ways, including a low daily dose, a moderately low weekly dose, or a relatively higher dose every three to four weeks.